ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 - "outputStructure" is the name of the structure where the extracted data will be stored.

-This function will read the input PSD file and extract the layer images and metadata into the Matlab workspace.
+This function will read the input PSD file and extract the layer images, composite image and metadata into the Matlab workspace.

 ### Examples:
 - `output = psdRead("input.psd");` Here "input.psd" is a PSD file in the current directory.